strategineer/personal-website/content/books/2021-11-15/index.md

   isbn13: "9780451499028"
   year: "2018"
 star_rating: 3
-title: The Joy Of Mixology, Revised And Updated Edition - The Consummate Guide To The Bartender's Craft
+title: The Joy Of Mixology
 ---

 Everything you need to know about mixing cocktails.